x30nktn/x30nktn/README.md

 - 👋 Hi, I’m Xeon
-- 👀 I’m interested in stable dollar oriented profit
+- 👀 I’m interested in altseason
 - 🌱 I’m currently learning everything and nothing at the same time
 - 💞️ I’m looking to collaborate on operational tasks delegation and automation
 - 📫 How to reach me x3ktnktn@gmail.com